Eluem/SideScrollingHackAndSlash/README.md

 ## Setup

 - Make sure you have XNA 3.1 installed (you may need to restart if you just installed it)
-- Download the project and navigate to ..\SideScrollingHackandSlash\SideScrollingHackandSlash\bin\x86\Release
+- Download the release zip and unzip it
 - Run SideScrollingHackandSlash.exe

 ## Controls